2022 W Series: Season summary

 Originally planned to be held at Suzuka, the next round was moved to the Marina Bay Street Circuit in Singapore.
 Ahead of the event, Tereza Bábíčková broke her back in a Formula Regional European Championship race and was replaced with Ayla Ågren.
 Marta García took pole in a qualifying session disrupted by torrential tropical storms, but Chadwick could only manage eighth on the grid.
 Visser took the lead at the start from Marta García, who struggled to hold on to the Dutchwoman's pace.
 García was soon overtaken by Powell, who then set after Visser.
 Chadwick meanwhile was stuck behind Hawkins having made her way to sixth, and after multiple laps she attempted an overtake but outbraked herself and crashed at turn seven.
 One lap remained after the safety car, with Visser holding on to win her first race since Zolder 2019.

 Doubts arose over the financial health of the championship in the days leading up to the Singapore event.
 The series organisers set a deadline to determine whether to hold the last three races for the week after the Singapore round.
 The final races of the season were ultimately cancelled for monetary reasons on 10 October 2022.
-The series CEO, Catherine Bond Muir, stated that there was "great optimism" when looking at being able to hold the 2023 season and the longer-term future of the series.
+The series CEO, Catherine Bond Muir, stated that there was "great optimism" when looking at being able to hold the 2023 season and the longer-term future of the series, but the Singapore event ultimately proved to be the series' last.
 Jamie Chadwick was crowned champion, defending her title once again and remaining the only W Series champion to date.